cannatag/ldap3/python3-ldap/docs/sphinx/source/quicktour.rst

 search_filter will contain *'(guid=\\ca\\40\\f2\\6b\\1d\\86\\ca\\4c\\b7\\a2\\ca\\40\\f2\\6b\\1d\\86)'*
 Raw values for the attributes retrieved are stored in the *raw_attributes* dictonary of the search result entries in c.response.
-If the schema is read (with get_info=GET_SCHEMA_INFO (or GET_ALL_INFO in the Server object) and check_names is set to True in the Connection object the *checked_attributes* is populated with the formatted values as specified by the RFCs and the schema syntaxes.
+If the schema is read (with get_info=GET_SCHEMA_INFO (or GET_ALL_INFO in the Server object) and check_names is set to True in the Connection object the *attributes* is populated with the formatted values as specified by the RFCs and the schema syntaxes.
-Custom formatters can be used to specify how an attribute value must be returned in the 'checked_attributes' attribute of the search entry object.
+Custom formatters can be used to specify how an attribute value must be returned in the 'attributes' attribute of the search entry object.
 A formatter must be a callable that receives a bytes value and return an object.
-The object will be returned in the 'checked_attributes'.
+The object will be returned in the 'attributes'.
 If the attribute is defined in the schema as 'multi_value' the attribute value is returned as a list (even if only a single value is present) else it's returned as a single value.

-Formatted (following the schema and RFC indications) attributes are stored in the *checked_attributes* dictionary of the search result entries in c.response.
-This field is populated only if the schema is read in the server object and the check_names parameter is set to True
+Formatted (following the schema and RFC indications) attributes are stored in the *attributes* dictionary of the search result entries in c.response.
+This is performed only if the schema is read in the server object and the check_names parameter is set to True else the unicode value is returned.

 Simple Paged search
 -------------------